Building The Kingdom

 • Who is responsible for the cost of damage incurred to your house and/or landscaping during the installation?

-• How long have they been in business?
+• How long has the roofing company been in business?

-• What is their safety record?
+• What is the roofing company’s safety record?

 • How long will it take to complete the project?